How is Zeffy free?

 • Encourage participation: Create opportunities for all board members to contribute to discussions and decision-making.
 Foster an inclusive environment where diverse perspectives are valued.

-• Facilitate discussion: Assign a skilled facilitator to guide discussions, keep the meeting on track, and ensure that all agenda items are addressed.
+• Facilitate discussion: Assign a skilled facilitator to guide discussions, keep the meeting on track, and ensure that the board addresses every agenda item.
 Encourage respectful communication and active listening among board members.
+Note that some nonprofits might discuss some topics within an executive session, or a more private meeting for confidential matters.

 • Review and revise: Continuously evaluate the effectiveness of your agenda format and content.
 Solicit feedback from board members and make adjustments as needed to improve future meetings.